-A disillusioned war veteran, Captain Rannulph Junah, reluctantly agrees to play a game of golf.
+A disillusioned war veteran, Captain Rannulph Junuh, reluctantly agrees to play a game of golf.
 He finds the game futile until his caddy, Bagger Vance, teaches him the secret of the authentic golf stroke which turns out also to be the secret to mastering any challenge and finding meaning in life.
 Written by

 22 of 35 people found this review helpful.

 Was this review helpful to you?